rethinkdb/rethinkdb-rs/2-query-language/introduction-to-reql.md

 While queries are built up on the client, they're only sent to the server once you call the `run` command.
-All processing happens on the server &mdash; the queries don't run on the client, and don't require intermediary network round trips between the client and the server.
+All processing happens on the server&mdash;the queries don't run on the client, and don't require intermediary network round trips between the client and the server.
 For example, you can store queries in variables, and send them to the server later: